ZhengPeng7/LeafVeinExtraction/README.md

 ## TODO:

-​	Use superpixel to adapt canny theshold locally.
+- Use superpixel to adapt canny theshold locally.

+- Upgrade Region Growth with Kalman Filter.

 > If you've ever met any confusion or bug in related algorithms or code, please be not mean about your issue:)